Artist Ken Packie with his finished sculpture of the Holy Family. Photos by Lee Pellegrini.

 Last November, a second arborist recommended that the tree be removed due to the “significant amount of dead trunk area and potential for future failure.”
 If it fell, the tree would have crashed directly into Commonwealth Avenue, posing a risk to cars, pedestrians, and subway riders.

 “No one ever wants to take down a tree this big, but they are living things so they have a lifespan,” said Bellavia.
 “We decided it was time.”

-Once the canopy is removed, Packie will begin work transforming the trunk into a work of art.
+Once the canopy was removed, Packie began work transforming the trunk into a work of art.
 To create his pieces, many of which are inspired by nature, he uses only three tools: a chainsaw, chisel, and blowtorch.
 As an added challenge, when Packie began carving, he discovered extensive rot within the stump, requiring him to replace sections of wood as he worked.

-—Alix Hackett | University Communications | March 2021
+Alix Hackett | University Communications | August 2021